statistiekcbs/cbsodata4/vignettes/cbsodata4.md

 </div>

-## Data download
+## Data retrieval

 With `cbs4_get_observations` and `cbs4_get_data` data can be retrieved.
-By default this default will be downloaed in a temporary directory.
+By default this will be downloaded in a temporary directory, but this can be set explicitly with the argument `output_dir`.

 `cbs4_get_observations` is the format in which the data is downloaded from SN.
 It is in so-called long format.
 It contains one `Measure`